How to Plan a Perfect Zion National Park Itinerary (2 Days)

 Ready to plan an amazing trip to Zion National Park?
 Off we go!

-2022 Update: If you want to hike the Angels Landing trail in 2022, you will need to secure a permit beforehand.
+2023 Update: If you want to hike the Angels Landing trail in 2023, you will need to secure a permit beforehand.
 After hiking it in 2021, we were hoping this might happen because there were SO MANY people on the narrow, exposed trail that it felt somewhat dangerous.
-More information on how to secure permits can be found here.
+More information on how to secure permits can be found here (and in a dedicated section below).

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.